-4. In the context of renewed corporate emphasis on providing evidence and accountability for results, WFP has committed to increase evaluation coverage of operations and mandated OEV to commission a series of Operations Evaluations (OpEvs) in 2013 -2015.

-5. Operations to be evaluated are selected based on utility and risk criteria.
-From a shortlist of operations meeting these criteria prepared by OEV, the Regional Bureau (RB) has selected, in consultation with the Country Office (CO) the Pakistan PRRO 200250 "Enhancing Food and Nutrition Security and Rebuilding Social Cohesion" for an independent evaluation.
-In particular, the evaluation has been timed to ensure that findings can feed into future decisions on programme design.
+- 4. In the context of renewed corporate emphasis on providing evidence and accountability for results, WFP has committed to increase evaluation coverage of operations and mandated OEV to commission a series of Operations Evaluations (OpEvs) in 2013 -2015. - 5.
+Operations to be evaluated are selected based on utility and risk criteria.1 From a shortlist of operations meeting these criteria prepared by OEV, the Regional Bureau (RB) has selected, in consultation with the Armenia Country Office (CO), DEV 200128 for an independent evaluation.
+In particular, the evaluation has been timed to ensure that findings can feed into future decisions on programme implementation.